BGforgeNet/TobEx/docs/program_notes.md

 As a general rule, local variables in a procedure should use the local heap space.
 If virtual memory is required for any object in the game, always use the heap space of `BGMain.exe` to allocate and free memory.

 ### Detouring procedures
-While detouring global procedures are straightforward, object-specific procedures are a little more tricky to detour.
+While detouring global procedures is straightforward, object-specific procedures are a little more tricky to detour.
 This is best illustrated in an example.

 Let's say we wish to detour `int Stats::CalculateBonus(int a, int b)`.